SEGMENT 2A | DOWNTOWN & BELTLINE

 In 2020 and early 2021, we conducted a variety of virtual engagement opportunities for Calgarians to help inform functional planning for project areas in segment 2 (4 Street S.E. to 16 Avenue North), including Planning in Crescent Heights (Streetscape Masterplan for Centre Street North and Crescent Heights Mobility Study), North Central Mobility and Bus Rapid Transit (BRT) Studies and the Bow River LRT bridge.
 These opportunities included virtual workshops & information sessions, online feedback and stakeholder meetings.

 Using input received during engagement, the Green Line team has refined the concepts, plans and recommendations for these project areas.
-From Thursday, April 15 – Thursday, April 22, 2021, we will be hosting a series of virtual events to present final project plans and recommendations to the public, before they are presented to the Green Line Committee this spring.
+From Thursday, April 15 – Thursday, April 22, 2021, we hosted a series of virtual events to present final project plans and recommendations to the public, before they are presented to the Green Line Committee this spring.
+You can watch the recorded presentations below.

 Downtown/Beltline (segment 2A) virtual presentation